Tasks 05-02 - The Derivative as Rate of Change

 2. Compute the average cost per app when developing 20 apps per month.

-3. Show that the marginal cost and marginal revenue at \(x = 20\) are:
+3. Compute the marginal cost and marginal revenue at \(x = 20\) using both the discrete difference and the derivative.

 Part B: Optimization